 In 2010 a number of us received letters from Carmen Trutanich the City Attorney of Los Angeles regarding Casting Directors and Associates teaching Workshops.
 To have a clear understanding of what the letter required and the restrictions it could impose upon the Casting Community, members of the CSA Board of Directors met with Mark Lambert of the Los Angeles City Attorney’s office and staff members from the office of City Counsel Member Paul Krekorian, who were instrumental in the creation of the California State legislation “The Krekorian Talent Scam Prevention Act of 2009.”
 The meeting was very positive and paved the way for continued co-operation between the City Attorney’s Office and CSA.
 As a result, we updated the 2002 Workshop Guidelines as written below.

-****Note: These rules are for the State of California only, however we encourage all of our members to use the California State Workshop Guidelines as a model.****
+****Note: These rules are for the State of California only, however we encourage all of our members to use The Workshop Guidelines as a model.****

 The most valuable thing that came out of the meeting was how Casting Directors and qualified Casting Associates can continue to teach under the new California State Law.
 The following is a sampling of rules that must be adhered to: